Is It Legal to Own a Pet Sloth In Florida?

 And, even though you can own many different kinds of animals according to state law, it doesn’t mean every municipality accepts sloths and other exotic animals as pets.
 Before buying any pet, you should check with local regulations to make sure you are in compliance and know the rules.

 What To Do if You are Harmed by Another Person’s Exotic Pet in West Palm Beach

 If you have been harmed or injured by another person’s pet, you could be entitled to compensation.
 The first thing you should do is seek immediate medical attention.

-The next thing you should do is contact a qualified personal injury lawyer who can walk you through the next steps of your case.
+The next thing you should do is contact our qualified personal injury attorneys in West Palm Beach who can walk you through the next steps of your case.
 These steps could include documenting your injuries and medical bills and advising you on how to interact with insurance adjusters and the other party’s lawyers.

 If you’ve been injured in an accident, please contact the location nearest you for a free consultation: